hydroperfoxie/docs/src/skinning/creating-a-theme.md

 ## Linking a cascading style sheet file

 A theme may link a cascading style sheet file for expressing the user interface skins in a concise way.

-- The `PropertyReference(name)` CSS calls resolve to a property within the iron.skins.Theme subclass scope, whether it is a static property or an instance property.

 ```as3
 package